moxystudio/eslint-config/packages/eslint-config-isomorphic/README.md

 Note that by setting `root` to true, we ensure that no ancestor configuration is used which also improves `ESLint` performance because no more file lookups need to be done.

-## Tests

-`$ npm test`
-`$ npm test -- --watch` during development

-## Release and Publish

-In order to publish a new release of this package, please read the README in the root of this repository.

 ## License

 [MIT License](http://opensource.org/licenses/MIT)